 VICE is rerunning the best TV Party episodes for your viewing pleasure.
 Watch them all here and read a note from Glenn below.

-I first became interest in public access when I was invited to appear on the show If I Can't Dance You Can Keep Your Revolution, hosted by a woman named Coca Crystal.
+I first became interested in public access when I was invited to appear on the show If I Can't Dance You Can Keep Your Revolution, hosted by a woman named Coca Crystal.
 It went well enough, but I didn't think much of it.
-Then the next day on the subway several strangers said that they had seen me on the show the night before.
-Then it happened more and more.
+Then, the next day on the subway, several strangers said that they had seen me on the show the night before.
+This happened more and more.
 I thought, Wow, people are actually watching this.
 In those days, the lack of decent cable options meant random dial-spinners had a very good chance of landing on your channel.

 And so we did.

-It all looks glamorous now, but that's because even with HBO, Showtime, Cinemax, CNN, ESPN, AMC, the Comedy Channel, and hundreds more, television is still monitored and censored by higher powers.
-And even though we sort of invented reality TV, if anything TV is less real than ever.
+It all looks glamorous now, but that's because even with HBO, Showtime, Cinemax, CNN, ESPN, AMC, Comedy Central, and hundreds more, television is still monitored and censored by higher powers.
+And even though we sort of invented reality TV, if anything, TV is less real than ever.
 So is reality.
 We still have our work cut out for us.